Rachel Bowyer

 Rachel was previously Lead Teaching Assistant at the Center for Teaching and Learning at University of Colorado Boulder and Director of the university's Multiculturalism at the Observatory Outreach Program, where she won a grant to establish bilingual English and Spanish outreach programs for the Sommers-Bausch Observatory.
 In this role, she led a team that developed and promoted public outreach events to teach astronomy and raise awareness of the achievements of Latin American astronomers.
 As a graduate student, she also led a team of professors and accessibility experts across the university to redesign astronomy laboratory curriculum to be more inclusive for students with disabilities.

-When not studying, Rachel is a volunteer literacy tutor with the Boulder Public Library.
-She enjoys whitewater rafting, hiking, cross-stitch, and taking her dog, Fawn, to the dog park.
+When not studying, Rachel enjoys whitewater rafting, hiking, cross-stitch, and taking her dog, Fawn, to the dog park.

-Skills: quantitative and statistical analysis, data visualization, project design, programming, statistical software, technical/scientific writing, grant writing, presenting/public speaking
+Skills: quantitative and statistical analysis, data visualization, project design, programming, statistical software, technical and scientific writing, grant writing, presenting, and public speaking

 Focus Areas: